logangraham/insight/README.md

 OPTIONAL:
 -----------
--n        |   (int) The number of most similar results to return -scibert  |   (bool) Whether to use SciBERT, not DistilBERT [NOT IMPLEMENTED] -train    |   (bool) Whether to finetune model first [NOT IMPLEMENTED] -docpath  |   (str) The filepath of the docs to finetune on [NOT IMPLEMENTED
+-n        |   (int) The number of most similar results to return -scibert  |   (bool) Whether to use SciBERT, not DistilBERT (NOTE: Very compute heavy!
+May kill your process.)
+-train    |   (bool) Whether to finetune model first [NOT IMPLEMENTED] -docpath  |   (str) The filepath of the docs to finetune on [NOT IMPLEMENTED
 ```

 ## TODO

-- [ ] Use SciBERT instead of DistilBERT optionality.
+- [x] Allow SciBERT instead of DistilBERT optionality.
 - [ ] Do a single-round of fine-tuning the model on UKRI grant data.
 - [ ] Return the document title, not the most relevant sentence.
 - [ ] Store latent embeddings of documents separately so you don't have to recompute each query.